 Glioblastoma symptoms often appear suddenly and become more severe with time.
 Although many other cancers do not produce symptoms until the tumors are quite large, glioblastomas can start causing discomfort very quickly.
-It’s rare for a patient to be diagnosed with glioblastoma without having reported at least one complication to a physician.
+It’s rare for a patient to be diagnosed with glioblastoma without having reported at least one symptom to a physician.

 Glioblastoma symptoms tend to vary based on the region of the brain in which the cancer originates.
-This cancer can develop in virtually any part of the brain or spinal cord; as it grows, it can place an increasing amount of pressure on the surrounding structures.
-For many patients, this intracranial pressure initially causes headaches, drowsiness and nausea.
+This cancer can develop in virtually any part of the brain or (rarely) the spinal cord; as it grows, it can place an increasing amount of pressure on the surrounding structures.
+For many patients, this elevated intracranial pressure initially causes headaches, drowsiness and nausea.
 Other glioblastoma symptoms include:

 - Memory loss